 --- The Card board size - You can also see the game boards differ in size.

-Below is a Video we Made on The Topic - Make Sure to Like & Subscribe!
+We also Made a Youtube Video on The Topic Click Here - Make Sure to Like & Subscribe!

 Some lady that owns a couple game stores says if the board has a battery or says somethin rom that they are fake i opened up mine which i have gotten a whole bunch of snes nes sega and etc games in 2005 or 06 so i know they cant be fake.
 But so many people are saying things different from another online on how to spot a fake game.
 Ive opened 1 of mine and i noticed each game varies on the board size and etc